-Payment Reporting for all Reportable Contracts shall be done through the Department's web-based DBE System.
-The DBE System can be accessed from the Department's BECO website.
-No later than fifteen calendar days after the Notice to Proceed is issued, the consultant shall log into the Department's web based DBE System and enter or verify the name, contact information, and subcontract amounts for Reportable Contracts on the project.
+Payment Reporting for all Reportable Contracts shall be done through ADOT's web-based DBE & OJT Online Reporting System.
+The ADOT DBE ADOT DBE & OJT Online Reporting System (DOORS) can be accessed from the Department's BECO website.
+No later than 15 calendar days after the Notice to Proceed is issued, the consultant shall log into ADOT's web based DOORS System and enter or verify the name, contact information, and subcontract amounts for Reportable Contracts on the project.

 As Reportable Contracts are approved over the course of the contract, the consultant shall enter them in the system.
 Reportable contracts shall be entered into the system no later than five calendar days after approval by the Department.

 The consultant shall report on a monthly basis indicating the amounts actually paid and the dates of each payment under any Reportable Contract on the project.
-In addition, the consultant shall require that all participants in any Reportable Contract electronically verify receipt of payment on the contract by the last day of the month and the consultant shall actively monitor the Department's DBE System to ensure that the verifications are input.
-The consultant shall proactively work to resolve any payment discrepancies in the DBE System between payment amounts it reports and payment confirmation amounts reported by others.
+In addition, the consultant shall require that all participants in any Reportable Contract electronically verify receipt of payment on the contract by the last day of the month and the consultant shall actively monitor ADOT's DBE System to ensure that the verifications are input.
+The consultant shall proactively work to resolve any payment discrepancies in the DOORS between payment amounts it reports and payment confirmation amounts reported by others.